Fathat-Training/starwars-api-backend-skeleton/training-docs/auth.md

     This line tells us that we are using the 'Redis' nosql database.
 As will be shown, we use 'Redis' to store our invalid tokens.
 We check our incoming tokens against those contained in the database each time we receive a request.

     'Redis', is an in memory database so it's very fast.
-We'll cover 'Redis' and it's setup in the next section.
+We'll cover 'Redis' and how we access it in the next section.

 ok, let's move on to our first and primary function in our code.
 The function that creates the Tokens